flatironinstitute/nemos/docs/developers_notes/03-glm.md

 ## Introduction

-The `neurostatslib.glm` basis module implements variations of Generalized Linear Models (GLMs) classes.
+The `neurostatslib.glm` module implements variations of Generalized Linear Models (GLMs) classes.

-At stage, the module consists of two classes:
+At this stage, the module consists of two primary classes:

-1. **`_BaseGLM`:** An abstract class serving as the backbone for building GLM variations.
+1. **`_BaseGLM`:** An abstract class serving as the backbone for building GLMs.
 2. **`PoissonGLM`:** A concrete implementation of the GLM for Poisson-distributed data.

-We followed the `scikit-learn` api, making the concrete GLM model classes compatible with the powerful `scikit-learn` pipeline and cross-validation modules.
+Our design aligns with the `scikit-learn` API.
+This ensures that our GLM classes integrate seamlessly with the robust `scikit-learn` pipeline and its cross-validation capabilities.

 ## The class `_BaseGLM`

-The class `_BaseGLM` is designed to follow the `scikit-learn` api in order to guarantee compatibility with the `scikit-learn` pipelines, as well as to implement all the computation that is shared by the different `GLM` subclasses.
+Designed with `scikit-learn` compatibility in mind, `_BaseGLM` provides the common computations and functionalities needed by the diverse `GLM` subclasses.
 ### Inheritance

-`_BaseGLM` inherits from the `_BaseRegressor` (detailed in the [`base_class` module](02-base_class.md)).
-This inheritance provides `_BaseGLM` with a suite of auxiliary methods for handling and validating model inputs.
-Through abstraction mechanism inherited from `_BaseRegressor`, any GLM subclass is compelled to reimplement the `fit`, `predict`, `score`, and `simulate` methods facilitating compatibility with `scikit-learn`.
+The `_BaseGLM` inherits attributes and methods from the `_BaseRegressor`, as detailed in the [`base_class` module](02-base_class.md).
+This grants `_BaseGLM` a toolkit for managing and verifying model inputs.
+Leveraging the inherited abstraction, all GLM subclasses must explicitly define the `fit`, `predict`, `score`, and `simulate` methods, ensuring alignment with the `scikit-learn` framework.

 ### Attributes